 Each year we check who should be registered to vote in the Borough by sending a Household Enquiry Form (HEF) to every property.

 What is the HEF and why have I received one?

 The HEF tells you who is currently listed on the Electoral Register for your address.
-You are required to either confirm that the information is correct, or make any amendments to the form.
+You are required to either confirm that the information is correct, or make any amendments to the form as necessary.

 Why do I have respond to this form?

-Responding to the HEF is a legal requirement as the ERO needs this information to be able to publish a complete and accurate register on 1 December each year.
+Responding to the HEF is a legal requirement as the Electoral Registration Officer needs this information to be able to publish a complete and accurate register on 1 December each year.

 If you don’t respond to the HEF you could be fined up to £1,000.